 Tips

-Use paper towels and press down firmly on all sides of the cubes before you toss them with the oil and seasonings.
-You want them as dry as possible so they crisp up in the air fryer.
+Use paper towels and press firmly on all sides of the cubes before tossing them with the oil and seasonings.
+You want them as dry as possible.

-When you cut your sirloin into cubes, try to keep them all around 1 inch.
-If some pieces are tiny and others are big, the small ones will overcook and get chewy while the big ones are still underdone in the middle.
+Try to keep all your steak cubes as close to 1 inch as you can.
+If some pieces are tiny and others are big, the small ones will overcook and dry out while the larger ones are still underdone.

 Related Recipes